Loss of Use Coverage D: What is covered?

 If you have loss of use coverage included in your homeowners insurance policy, it will reimburse all of these additional living expenses.

-For more information about coverage options, homeowners insurance companies you should trust, and any additional questions you may have, stick around for this three-minute read – we’ll cover it all!
+For more information about coverage options, how to compare homeowners insurance companies you should trust, and any additional questions you may have, stick around for this three-minute read – we’ll cover it all!

 What Does Loss of Use Coverage Mean?